HomeProject InformationProject Team

 Mackenzie Burch, 2019-20: collected data and researched terms and accessibility for our new sister site, George Eliot Scholars, which was integral to her Honors thesis; presented research at an academic conference and poster sessions

-Bryan Christman, 2020-21: assisted with the revisions of the Social Network summaries and researched books Eliot read for a new subproject, "George Eliot's Library"
+Bryan Christman, 2020-21: assisted with the revisions of the Social Network summaries and researched books Eliot read for a new subproject, "George Eliot's Reading"

 Shane Clegg, 2019: improved website functionality; created (with Riley Jhi) the original branching Chronology visualization for the George Eliot Archive; poster session presentation